 Import your Products

-Else if you are looking to import your products from China, Alibaba is a comfortable way to source products in bulk.
+Else if you are looking to import your products from China, there are China sourcing agents available online.
+Alibaba is also a comfortable way to source products in bulk.
 Alibaba and AliExpress enable you to select products from thousands of wholesalers & retailers immediately.
 You can usually contract with suppliers to get a confined run or sample of products before putting a larger order.
 Hence, connecting with merchants through Alibaba can also be a great entry point for sourcing wholesale providers or manufacturers.